m-kilic/presentation-displays/README.md

 Simple steps:

-- Create Widgets that need to display and define them as a permanent router when you configure the router in the Flutter code.
+- Create [android](android)Widgets that need to display and define them as a permanent router when you configure the router in the Flutter code.

 - Get the Displays list by calling `displayManager.getDisplays ()`